AesirMachina/HandlerPoolSample/README.md

 [https://github.com/AesirMachina/HandlerPool](Handler Pool Library).

-The Handler Pool is a library that provides background threading using for your Android applications using a pool a pool of [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread) and [Handler](https://developer.android.com/reference/android/os/Handler)s.
+The Handler Pool is a library that provides background threading using for your Android applications using a pool of [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread) and [Handler](https://developer.android.com/reference/android/os/Handler)s.

 ## The Problem